boltonalex/pillowFort/README.md

 ## **Frontend design choices

--- similar font instead of Museo Sans for simplicity
+- similar font instead of Museo Sans for simplicity
+- funds list should be calculating the delta over time, not just a simple display of invested money
+- design system not tailwind in all the components
+- two part KYC to accomodate SSO
+- if a user signs up with an email and pw, we should store that email in the users collection for when they complete KYC to avoid them using a differet email